hugoparis19/ajs-dotnet-res/README.md

-# AngularJs in a .net world
+# Betclic is betting on AngularJs

 ## Presentation
+Betclic is betting on AngularJs
 AngularJs in a .net world